mrismanaziz/Reforestation/README.md

-## This morning I was wondering where the sun was, but then it dawned on me.
+## I don't trust sushi, there's something fishy about it.